vishnuatrai/vishnuatrai.github.io/source/_posts/2013-08-02-multi-tenant-soa-platform-on-ruby-on-rails.markdown

 After cloud computing, Multi-tenancy and SOA become a buzzword for tech companies those provide B2B solutions.

-Multi-tenancy will reduce the cost and simplifies the release management.
+Multi-tenancy will reduce the cost and simplifies the release management.<!--more-->

 On the other hand, SOA is to divide single monolithic application to multiple loosely coupled self contained independent applications aka services.
-SOA will benefit to develop new functions rapidly and scale platform in specific areas.<!--more-->
+SOA will benefit to develop new functions rapidly and scale platform in specific areas.

 ### Tools & Tips for Multi-tenancy